jadecobra/python_tdd_exercises/source/AttributeError.rst

       variable_2 = None
       variable_3 = None

-We have a pattern for our drill.
-When we test an attribute in a module, we encounter
+I have a pattern for the drill.
+When I test an attribute in a module, I encounter

 * an ``AttributeError`` when the attribute does not exist
-* a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ when we add the name to the module
+* a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ when I add the name to the module
-* a passing test when we define the name as a variable
+* a passing test when I define the name as a variable

 Update the ``TestAttributeError`` class in ``tests/test_attribute_error.py`` by adding more tests until you get to ``self.assertIsNone(module.variable_99)``, you will have 102 statements in total